microsoft/WhatTheHack/025-ArcForServers/readme.md

 # What The Hack - Azure Arc for Servers Hack

 ## Introduction
-This hack will guide you through Arc for Servers technology.
+This hack will guide you through Azure Arc for Servers technology.
 It will cover

 ## Learning Objectives